-Paul Worsnop is an associate within the Corporate department in Jersey.
-He has a broad and varied practice advising on all aspects of corporate and fund finance with a particular emphasis on real-estate finance, off-shore holding structures and the Jersey security regime.
+Paul Worsnop is a senior associate within the corporate department in Jersey.
+He has a broad and varied practice advising on all aspects of corporate and finance transactions with a particular emphasis on fund finance and formation, complex debt restructuring, financial services regulation and technology and innovation (including Fintech).

-Paul also spent two years as a project manager in the software development industry before qualifying as a Solicitor which is reflected in the commercial and practical advice he offers his clients.
+Prior to commencing his legal career, Paul spent two years as a project manager in the software development industry which is reflected in the commercial and practical advice he offers his clients and his sector focus.

 Paul’s recent highlights include:

-- Advising one of the top five US banks as agent for the senior lenders in relation to a £560,000,000 (senior) and £240,000,000 (junior) corporate development facilities provided to a London-focused development and investment Company delivering one of the most exciting regeneration schemes in Europe.
-The facilities refinanced an existing £425,000,000 facility provided to support the acquisition of the borrower by a large global private equity firm and to support one of the largest regeneration projects in the UK .
+- Advising a leading US bank as agent for the senior lenders in relation to a GBP 560 million (senior) and GBP 240 million (junior) corporate development facilities provided to a London-focused development and investment Company delivering one of the most exciting regeneration schemes in Europe.

-- Advising Lone Star on financing its £250,000,000 acquisition of Quercus Healthcare Property Unit Trust (part of its wider acquisition of the Quercus Healthcare Fund from Aviva Investors).
+- Advising Lone Star Funds on financing its GBP 250 million acquisition of Quercus Healthcare Property Unit Trust (as part of its wider acquisition of the Quercus Healthcare Fund from Aviva Investors).

-- Advising a top five US bank on the Jersey elements of £150,000,000 put option financing to a large investment fund with NAV in excess of $5.5bn including advice on the option agreement, stock loan, GMSLA and ISDA arrangements and netting.
+- Advising a top five US bank on the Jersey elements of GBP 150 million put option financing to a large investment fund with NAV in excess of USD 5.5 billion including advice on the option agreement, stock loan, GMSLA and ISDA arrangements and netting.

 - Nottingham Law School (England)